 Project Elephant is a project that involves the reconstruction of the majority of Jugopetrols AD stations in order to upgrade them and to ensure they meet the increasing compliance requirements.
-This includes all new legal requirements in line with both local and EU standards and includes stage 1 & 2 vapour recovery terms that will come into force from 2020.
+This includes all new legal requirements in line with both local and EU standards and includes stage 1&2 vapour recovery terms that will come into force from 2020.

 After an elaborate planning phase, a tendering process was completed and construction phase commenced in 2017.
-Eight petrol stations were completed by the end of 2018. and are back in operation.
-Those are Nikšić 1, Ribarevina, Vilusi, Danilovgrad, Šavnik, Risan, Bar 1 and Nikšić 2.
-Two stations are under construction in various phases of planning, designing and permitting.
+Fourteen petrol stations were completed by the end of 2019. and are back in operation.
+Those are Nikšić 1, Ribarevina, Vilusi, Danilovgrad, Šavnik, Risan, Bar 1, Nikšić 2, Budva 2, Andrijevica, Ulcinj, H. Novi 2, Pljevlja and Plužine.
+In Žabljak, instead of reconstruction the existing one, new, significantly bigger station was built at new location.
+By the end of 2019. eight more stations are under construction in various phases of planning, designing, construction or use permitting.

-PS Danilovgrad - after reconstruction
+PS Andrijevica - after reconstruction

-PS Vilusi - after reconstruction
+PS Herceg Novi 2 - after reconstruction